mvmramos/v1/README.md

 - unitrules.v: elimination of unit rules in a context-free grammar;
 - useless.v: elimination of useless symbols in a context-free grammar;

-To compile use, download all files and:
+To compile, download all files and:
 - coq_makefile *.v > _makefile
 - make -f _makefile